At a Board Meeting on April 29, 2025, the Board of Trustees approved revisions to our Privacy Policy.

 All Ontario public institutions, including our school district, are legally obligated to have a privacy and access to information policy.
-Our current policy, established in 2010, needs modernization to align with recent changes in writing style and address issues encountered over the past decade.
-This policy supports creating a workplace culture that respects privacy, has accountability mechanisms for privacy breaches and ensures high standards to protect student health information.Proposed Revisions
+This policy supports creating a workplace culture that respects privacy, has accountability mechanisms for privacy breaches and ensures high standards to protect student health information.

 The most significant change to the policy relates to the collection, use and disclosure of student health information.

-The proposed revisions clarify that records created by health care practitioners employed by the District (such as social workers, psychologists and speech language pathologists) are under the custody and control of the District, rather than the individual practitioners.
+The revisions clarified that records created by health care practitioners employed by the District (such as social workers, psychologists and speech language pathologists) are under the custody and control of the District, rather than the individual practitioners.
 This is intended to clarify that the District holds the role of Health Information Custodian (HIC) for these records.

 Why is this important?